Gnanisundarraj/CodeAlpha/README.md

 ## About CodeAlpha

-Oasis Infobyte is a dynamic technology company that provides various IT solutions and services.
+CodeAlpha is a dynamic technology company that provides various IT solutions and services.
 The Data Science Internship program at CodeAlpha offers hands-on experience and skill development in the field of data science and analytics.

 ## Contact Information